WebOrigami/docs/src/content/language/comparison.md

     <td><code>() => { a: 1 }</code></td>
     <td>
       <code>() => ({ a: 1 })</code>
-      <p>A function can directly return an object without parentheses.</p>
+      <p>A function can directly return an object without surrounding parentheses.</p>
     </td>
   </tr>
   <tr>